slamora/brackets-wiki/How-to-write-extensions.md

 **Linting:** Use `CodeInspection.register()` to provide linting/inspection for a given Language.
 Just like the built-in JSLint functionality, the provider is invoked whenever a file is opened or saved, and its results are displayed in a panel below the editor (providers may be run more frequently in the future, however).
 Currently, only one provider is accepted per language, although extensions _can_ replace the default JSLint provider for JavaScript.

+**File Tree:** Take a look at the documentation for the [project/ProjectManager](http://brackets.io/docs/current/modules/project/ProjectManager.html) module.
+Starting with Brackets 0.44, there are functions you can call (`addIconProvider` and `addClassesProvider`) to decorate the tree.

 ### <a name="tourl"></a>Accessing resources (e.g. images) in your extension